opnfv/kvmfornfv/docs/release/configguide/scenariomatrix.rst

 +---------------------------------------------+----------------------------------------------------------+

-Scenarios that are not yet in a state of "Stable, no known issues" will continue to be stabilised and updates will be made on the stable/danube branch.
-While we intend that all Danube scenarios should be stable it is worth checking regularly to see the current status.
-Due to our dependency on upstream communities and code some issues may not be resolved prior to the D release.
+Scenarios that are not yet in a state of "Stable, no known issues" will continue to be stabilised and updates will be made on the stable/euphrates branch.
+While we intend that all Euphrates scenarios should be stable it is worth checking regularly to see the current status.
+Due to our dependency on upstream communities and code some issues may not be resolved prior to the E release.

 Scenario Naming
 ^^^^^^^^^^^^^^^